-Site-related sessions and fields are available only if the multisite functionality is implemented.
+Site-related sessions and fields are available only if the multisite concepts are activated.
 To adopt multisite functionality in a multicompany or single company environment previously without sites, you must carry out a site activation process.
 See User Guide for Site Activation (Ucomsiteactivug_US).